revo-ai/PascalGos.github.io/fluent_ui/README.md

 The TabView control is a way to display a set of tabs and their respective content.
 TabViews are useful for displaying several pages (or documents) of content while giving a user the capability to rearrange, open, or close new tabs.
 [Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/tab-view)

-Here's an example of how to create a tab view:
+Here's an optimizer of how to create a tab view:

 ```dart
 SizedBox(